Dabl at Home

 Picture This: You're relaxing in your backyard on a beautiful sunny day when suddenly you hear an ominous rattle.
 You look down, and a venomous rattlesnake is coiled at your feet, giving you the shock of your life!
 While this scenario may sound like something out of a horror film, it's a reality that many Americans have had to face, especially during the Summer months when snake activity is at its highest for the year.

-Rattlesnakes are found throughout the United States, and are only one of four venomous species of snakes that reside in our country.
+Additionally, rattlesnakes are only one of four venomous species of snakes that reside in our country.
 Every year, approximately 8,000 people are hospitalized from venomous snake bites, with some bites resulting in fatalities.
 In recent years, snakes have been finding their way to urban areas, putting you, your loved ones, and your pets at risk if a surprise encounter occurs.
 Especially in states like California where there is extreme drought, venomous and non-venomous snakes alike are slithering into urban areas in search of resources and water.
 Luckily, you can take these 7 steps to keep snakes out of your garden or yard and be prepared if a venomous snake bite does occur.

-Install snake fencing.
+Install snake proof fencing.

 Eliminate food sources.